How Do You Know When it's Time to Start Potty Training Your Child?

 - Asks to wear “big kid” underwear

-Pick a potty chair.
-Your child should be able to easily sit on it with feet touching the floor or a stool.
+- Pick a potty chair.
+Your child should be able to easily sit on the potty with feet touching the floor or a stool.
 It is okay to move the potty chair outside of the restroom if this makes your child feel more comfortable.

 - Know the signs: before having a bowel movement, your child may grunt or strain, squat or stop playing for a moment.
 Explain to your child that these are signs of having a bowel movement.
 He or she may tell you afterward that they wet or soiled themself.
 This is a good sign; praise them for telling you and suggest next time they sit on a potty chair.

 - Make routine trips to the potty.
 If your child seems ready to urinate or have a bowel movement, suggest a walk to the potty to sit and read.
 It may also be helpful to make trips to the potty a regular routine, such as first thing in the morning, after meals and before naps.

-Just as everyone has a different opinion about when it’s best to begin potty training, every parent you know is also likely to use or recommend a different training method.
-It’s not necessary to use any single method.
+Just as everyone has a different opinion about the best time to begin potty training, every parent you know is also likely to use or recommend a different training method.
+It is not necessary to use any single method.
 Just be ready to adapt to the cues from your child for readiness and timing.
-Potty training should be fun, and it’s important to not make it confrontational.
+Potty training should be fun, and it is important to not make it confrontational.
 Accepting and adjusting to your child’s personal style can make toilet training much less stressful.